torquebox/torquebox.org/news/2011-02-01-turn-any-method-into-a-task.md

     end
 </noscript>

-There are two important lines in the code above.
-The first is the `include` call to add the `TorqueBox::Messaging::Backgroundable` methods to the class.
-The second is the `always_background` call - this marks the `file_tps_report` method to *always* be executed in the background.
+Wait, what changed?
+Not much.
+We added a call to `always_background` - this marks the `file_tps_report` method to *always* be executed in the background.
 Now, any time `file_tps_report` is called on an `InitechEmployee` object, it will happen asynchronously, returning immediately to the caller.

 But what about `meet_with_the_bobs`?
 Sometimes we know it will take a long time, but other times we know it will be a quick meeting, or need to wait for it to finish before